alphagov/govuk-developer-docs/source/manual/access-to-licensing-for-third-parties.html.md

 [Licensify](/manual/licensing.html) is a GOV.UK application which is usually supported by third parties.

+Once staff at third parties have familiarity with the system and at least BPSS level clearance, a GOV.UK lead developer will request that they're granted [Production Deploy Access](/manual/rules-for-getting-production-access.html#production-deploy-access).

 This document explains how to access the Licensify infrastructure as a third party, to perform various maintenance tasks.

 ## Accessing the source code